 Mahotella Queens Biography (Wikipedia)

-The Mahotella Queens is a South African female group formed in 1964 by music producer Rupert Bopape.
-Originally a studio recording group consisting of around five or six singers, the current line-up of the Queens comprises Hilda Tloubatla, Nobesuthu Mbadu and Amanda Nkosi.
-The group is noted for their distinct vocal harmony sound, guitar-led mbaqanga music and fast-paced stage dancing.
+The Mahotella Queens is a South African female band formed in 1964 by music producer Rupert Bopape consisting of Hilda Tloubatla, Nobesuthu Mbadu, and Amanda Nkosi.
+The group is noted for their distinct vocal harmony sound, guitar-led mbaqanga music, and fast stage dancing.